• Home

 The print was discovered at an antique frame shop during the first visit to the Passage des Panoramas and was collected by the artist.

-Invited artists will propose their preferred art medium to kick off the project based on their professional practices and further explore digital tools to incorporate their original and tangible artworks — such as paintings, sculptures, and prints — into the digital Open City as cultural landmarks of the cityscape.
+The Artist Residents of The Open City will propose their preferred art medium to kick off the project based on their professional practices and further explore digital tools to incorporate their original and tangible artworks — such as paintings, sculptures, and prints & etc. — into the digital Open City as cultural landmarks of the cityscape.

 The Lead Artist will assist or share digital tools to transform the physical artworks into digital forms.